chrisliebert/quick-3d/README.md

   **License:**
-  This program and it's source are availible under the "MIT License" please see LICENSE
+  This program and it's source are available under the "MIT License" please see LICENSE